 IRS Form 1099 documents income earned from non-employer sources and can be used when filing and calculating one’s annual tax liability.
 It’s commonly sent to freelancers, independent contractors, investors, Social Security recipients, and those whose forgiven debts count as taxable income.

 For additional specifics on this tax filing season, 1099 recipients may want to check out IRS Filing and Payment Deadlines Questions and Answers page or contact the IRS at 800-809-1040 toll-free for help.

 In addition to IRS forms, keeping tabs on income and expenses—whether it’s money earned as a freelancer or tax-deductible expenditures—can be a good way to understand one’s tax liability from year to year.
-With a Sofi Money® cash management account, users can save, spend, and categorize their earnings.
+With a SoFi Checking and Savings®, users can save, spend, and categorize their earnings.